 Kölsch, the city’s celebrated beer, more than a drink, is a symbol of its identity.
 The guided tour introduces the intricacies of Kölsch brewing and the traditions that surround its consumption within the intimate setting of historic brewhouses.

-Meeting the Köbes (traditional beer servers) and engaging with locals over a shared Prost (cheers) epitomizes the warm, open-hearted spirit of Cologne.
+Meeting the Köbes (traditional beer servers) and engaging with locals over a shared Prost (cheers) – and learning the correct way to do this in Cologne – epitomizes the warm, open-hearted spirit of the city.
 This walking tour does more than introduce the palate to new flavors; it immerses the visitor in the camaraderie that anchors Cologne’s social fabric.

 With four stops at traditional brewhouses over two hours, you’ll be prosting like a local in no time.